Oil prices are surging toward $100 a barrel. Here's what that means for you

 And a sizable portion of Russia's natural gas exports, in particular, are carried to Europe through pipelines that pass through Ukraine.
 That means the outbreak of war could shut down much of Europe's supply of natural gas.

 There's another risk: sanctions.
-In response to Vladimir Putin's recognition of separatist-held areas in Ukraine, the Biden administration has already issued sanctions against those regions, and the U.S. has promised broader, more damaging sanctions against Russia should Moscow invade.
+In response to Vladimir Putin's recognition of separatist-held areas in Ukraine, the Biden administration has already issued sanctions against those regions, as well as against two Russian financial institutions.
+President Biden has promised more sanctions to come should Moscow "continue its aggression."

 The Biden administration, which is worried about high energy prices, so far has seemed reluctant to directly target Russia's energy exports, a move some foreign policy commentators have called for despite the potentially profound global impacts.